Network events

 Glide

-Glide uses HttpUrlConnection by default, so it's network events are intercepted automatically.
+Glide uses HttpUrlConnection by default, so its network events are intercepted automatically.

 But if you use OkHttpClient as underlying HTTP stack for Glide, additional actions are required.
 First, add class, which extends OkHttpGlideModule class, with overridden registerComponents() method.